Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Abstract

-Improving the long-term user welfare (e.g., sustained user engagement) has become a central objective of recommender systems (RS).
-In real-world platforms, the creation behaviors of content creators plays a crucial role in shaping long-term welfare beyond short-term recommendation accuracy, making the effective steering of creator behavior essential to foster a healthier RS ecosystem.
-Existing works typically rely on re-ranking algorithms that heuristically adjust item exposure to steer creators’ behavior.
-However, when embedded within recommendation pipelines, such a strategy often conflicts with the short-term objective of improving recommendation accuracy, leading to performance degradation and suboptimal long-term welfare.
+Improving long-term user welfare (e.g., sustained user engagement) has become a central objective in recommender systems (RS).
+In real-world platforms, the creation behaviors of content creators play a crucial role in shaping long-term welfare beyond short-term recommendation accuracy, making effective steering of creator behavior essential for fostering a healthy RS ecosystem.
+Existing approaches typically rely on re-ranking algorithms that heuristically adjust item exposure to influence creators' behavior.
+However, when integrated into recommendation pipelines, such methods often conflict with the short-term objective of improving recommendation accuracy, leading to performance degradation and suboptimal welfare.

-The well-established economics studies offer us valuable insights for an alternative approach without relying on recommendation algorithmic design: revealing information from an information-rich party (sender) to a less-informed party (receiver) can effectively change the receiver's beliefs and steer their behavior.
+The well-established studies in economics provide valuable insights into an alternative approach without relying on recommendation algorithm design: revealing information from an information-rich party (sender) to a less-informed party (receiver) can effectively influence the receiver's beliefs and steer their behavior.
 Inspired by this idea, we propose an information-revealing framework, named \textbf{Lo}ng-term Welfare Optimization via Information \textbf{Re}velation (LoRe).
-In this framework, we utilize a classical information revelation method (i.e., Bayesian persuasion) to map the stakeholders in RS, treating the platform as the sender and creators as the receivers.
-To address the challenge posed by the unrealistic assumption of traditional economic methods, we formulate the process of information revelation as a Markov Decision Process (MDP) and propose a learning algorithm trained and inferred in environments with boundedly rational creators.
-Extensive experiments on two real-world RS datasets and across different creator modeling approaches demonstrate that our method can effectively outperform existing fair re-ranking methods and information revealing strategies in improving long-term user welfare.
+In LoRe, we adopt a classical information revelation method (i.e., cheap talk) to map the stakeholders in RS, treating the platform as the sender and creators as the receivers.
+To address the challenge posed by the unrealistic assumption of traditional economic method, we formulate the process of information revelation as a Markov Decision Process (MDP) and develop a learning algorithm to optimize the information revelation strategy.
+Extensive experiments on two real-world RS datasets and across different creator modeling approaches demonstrate that our method can effectively outperform existing re-ranking methods and reward-based creator-influencing method in improving long-term user welfare.

 \ccsdesc[500]{Information systems~Recommender systems}

 \keywords{Recommender System, Information Asymmetry, Information Revelation, Bounded Rationality}

 \received{20 February 2007} \received[revised]{12 March 2009} \received[accepted]{5 June 2009}